dandelion-systems/mediameta/README.md

 # Metadata extractor from image and video files

-`mediameta` provides `ImageMetadata` and `VideoMetadata` classes which facilitate extracting metadata information from media files. `mediameta` was written and will be maintained without thrid-party image manupulation libraries or modules as they might be licensed. `mediameta` is distributed under GNU General Public License.
+`mediameta` provides `ImageMetadata` and `VideoMetadata` classes which facilitate extracting metadata information from media files. `mediameta` was written and will be maintained without thrid-party image manupulation libraries or modules as they might be licensed.
+As of release 0.2.0 `mediameta` is distributed under MIT License, the previous releases were provided under GNU General Public License version 3.

 Install it from PyPi with